Current Dividend Status

 Does FNMAS pay a dividend?

 No. FNMAS (Fannie Mae Series S Preferred) has not paid a dividend since September 2008, when the Federal Housing Finance Agency placed Fannie Mae into conservatorship.
-The 8.25% fixed-rate coupon ($2.0625 per share annually at $25 par) remains suspended.
-Because FNMAS is a cumulative preferred, all unpaid dividends continue to accrue as an obligation.
+The Series S coupon — stated at 8.25% fixed-to-floating on a $25 par, with a recent reset rate around 8.15% — remains suspended.
+Because FNMAS, like all GSE junior preferred, is NON-cumulative, the skipped dividends do not accrue and are not owed.
 Dividends cannot resume until conservatorship ends or FHFA and Treasury agree to reinstate them.

 When will Fannie Mae preferred dividends resume?

 Preferred dividends can only resume when the conservatorship of Fannie Mae is resolved.
 This requires action from the Treasury Department, FHFA, and potentially Congress.
 Key catalysts include the Senior Preferred Stock Purchase Agreements (PSPAs) being amended, sufficient capital being built (currently ~$100B+ shortfall to regulatory minimums), and a formal exit plan.
-As of 2026, the Trump administration has signaled intent to recapitalize and release the GSEs, but no firm timeline has been set.
+As of June 2026, Treasury Secretary Bessent, Commerce Secretary Lutnick, and FHFA Director Pulte are all publicly on record with near-term release timelines, though no formal date has been announced.
 Track real-time developments at glenbradford.com/gse-catalyst-tracker.

 Are Fannie Mae preferred dividends cumulative?